 Coordination and communication of care plans among all providers and across all settings

-The center for the Advancement of Palliative Care also notes that palliative care from an interdisciplinary, team-driven care focused on patient-centered outcomes improves quality of life, symptom burden, emotional well-being, and caregiver well-being.
+The center for the Advancement of Palliative Care also notes that palliative care from an interdisciplinary, team-driven care focused on patient-centered outcomes improves the quality of life, symptom burden, emotional well-being, and caregiver well-being.
 They report the use of palliative care is associated with improved quality of life for patients and makes hospital admission less stressful and traumatic for the family.
-Its emphasis on communication and continuity of care, they believe, fits the episodic and long-term nature of serious, multifaceted illness.
+Its emphasis on communication and continuity of care, they believe, fits the episodic and long-term nature of a serious, multifaceted illness.

 Hospice vs. palliative care